 “The reason probably I spent 55 years and one month in Air Force cockpits and still survived is because I made it a point to learn everything I could about the airplane and the systems.
 Because that’s what keeps you alive when you have an emergency.”

 Chuck doesn’t sound so special.
 He was even air sick when he started flying, physically throwing up the first time he was in an airplane.
 Read his quotes again.
 Notice that he doesn’t talk of talent or super-human skills or magical powers.
-Yet people that would know speak of him as one of the best pilots they ever flew with.
-Sure, like any fighter jock he has a huge ego, but when it comes to flying, he pulls on the same yoke as we do.
-He is tied to the same laws of physics.
-He has no ultra-secret pilot knowledge that he is hiding from us.
+Yet elite aviators with extensive testing/teaching experiences speak of him as one of the best pilots they ever flew with.
+Sure, like any fighter jock he had a huge ego, but when it comes to flying, he pulled on the same yoke as we do.
+He was tied to the same laws of physics.
+He had no ultra-secret pilot knowledge that he kept hiden from us.